-Meaning of "Residence" for Companies
+Meaning of "Resident" for Companies

 A company which has its central management and control in Ireland is tax resident in Ireland irrespective of where it is incorporated.
-A company which does not have its central management and control in Ireland but which is incorporated in Ireland is tax resident in Ireland except where:
+A company which does not have its central management and control in Ireland but which was incorporated in Ireland is tax resident in Ireland except where the company is regarded as not resident in Ireland under a double taxation treaty between Ireland and another country.